-The artist is a two time recipient of The New Jersey State Council on the Arts Fellowship for Painting; resident fellowships at the Vermont Studio Center and ESKFF at Mana Contemporary; Architectural Artist of the Year from ADC’s Art Comes Alive!, the John Collins Award for Oil Painting and the Salmagundi Award from the American Artist’s Professional League, and the Pioneer of Realism award from the International Guild of Realism.
+The artist is a two-time recipient of The New Jersey State Council on the Arts Fellowship for Painting; resident fellowships at the Vermont Studio Center and ESKFF at Mana Contemporary; Architectural Artist of the Year from ADC’s Art Comes Alive!, the Salmagundi Award from the American Artist’s Professional League, and the Pioneer of Realism award from the International Guild of Realism.
 He was also selected as one of the 100 Grandmasters of Realist Art by Salon Des Beaux Arts.
-Notable press includes articles in The Huffington Post, Manifest’s International Arts Annual, American Art Collector, Poets/Artists Magazine, Steadfast Arte Magazine, ArtHabens Review, The Huts Magazine, and dozens of other print and electronic publications.
+Notable press includes articles in The Huffington Post, Manifest’s International Arts Annual, American Art Collector, Poets/Artists Magazine, Hyperrealism Magazine, ArtHabens Review, The Huts Magazine, and dozens of other print and electronic publications.

-His work is part of the permanent collections of the Savoy Automobile Museum, Belskie Museum of Art, MEAM Museum, and the Copelouzos Family Art Museum in Athens, Greece.
-Gorman’s art can be found in many corporate and private collections.
+His work is part of the permanent collections of the Savoy Automobile Museum, Belskie Museum of Art, and the Copelouzos Family Art Museum in Athens, Greece.
+Gorman’s art can also be found in many corporate and private collections.